devangn/php-docker-apache-example/README.md

 # to set the static ip to container https://stackoverflow.com/questions/25529386/how-can-i-set-a-static-ip-address-in-a-docker-container
 docker network create --subnet=192.168.1.0/24 mynetwork docker run -t -d --net mynetwork --ip 192.168.1.122 <Image_ID>

+# start containers from docker-compose in backgroup
+docker-compose up -d

 ```

 And you can see the result here: